fgfl/commons-api/README.md

 The application also provides an easy way to look up Members of Parliament and retrieve their contact information.

+## Behavior
+The server updates once every 24 hours from a variety of government data sources and pulls the latest bill and event data from them, then updates the data via a web based machine learned classification service.
+It then send notifications on those bilsl to all subscribed users.

 # Stack

 - [Ruby: 2.7.0](https://www.ruby-lang.org/en/)